-The draft below represents a further expansion upon these general policies, and now offers libraries guidelines for "What to do before a theft occurs"; a checklist of steps to follow when a theft is discovered, "What to do after a theft occurs"; and "Model legislation: Theft and mutilation of library materials," which the Committee hopes libraries and ACRL Chapters will take to their state legislatures to strengthen the laws for the prosecution and punishment of library thieves.
-The Committee urges the ACRL membership to consider two important points about these guidelines in reviewing them.
-First, these guidelines are interrelated and should be considered in conjunction with the previously published guidelines as well.
-Second, these guidelines concern all library thefts, not just those which may occur in rare book, manuscript, and other special collections departments within a library system.
+The RBMS Security Committee has emphasized two important points about these guidelines.
+First, the guidelines are interrelated and should be considered in conjunction with the previously published guidelines as well.
+Second, the guidelines concern all library thefts, not just those which may occur in rare book, manuscript, and other special collections departments within a library system.
 Some informal surveys over the past few years have shown that these latter departments have stronger physical and procedural security systems in place than do their parent libraries for the general collections.
 Publicized thefts, furthermore, such as the James Shinn case, show that thieves, rather than infiltrating established systems, instead pilfer from open stacks where rare materials acquired years before remain unidentified and unprotected.
 The Committee itself conducted one informal, geographic survey in 1982 among special collections libraries and found that most had security policies in place following the RBMS general guidelines or had developed parallel guidelines on their own.
 An ARL/Office of Management Studies survey in 1984 as part of its SPEC Kit on "Collection Security in ARL Libraries" showed, however, that only 32% of the eighty-nine responding libraries had appointed a security officer and only 15% had written security policies to follow.

 Perhaps it is time for ACRL and ALA to consider the serious problem of library thefts as a librarywide issue rather than limiting the concern to rare books, manuscripts, and other special collections.
-Once the present guidelines are published in final form, the Rare Books and Manuscripts Section stands ready to develop and co-sponsor ACRL and ALA programs at annual meetings which will educate all librarians about the epidemic proportions of library thefts and the means to cope with them.
+The Rare Books and Manuscripts Section stands ready to develop and co-sponsor ACRL and ALA programs at annual conferences which will educate all librarians about the epidemic proportions of library thefts and the means to cope with them.